MicrosoftDocs/WindowsCommunityToolkitDocs/docs/controls/wpf-winforms/InkCanvas.md

 The WPF version of this control is located in the **Microsoft.Toolkit.Wpf.UI.Controls** namespace.
 The Windows Forms version is located in the **Microsoft.Toolkit.Forms.UI.Controls** namespace.
 You can find additional related types (such as enums and event args classes) in the **Microsoft.Toolkit.Win32.UI.Controls.Interop.WinRT** namespace.

-This control wraps an internal instance of the UWP [Windows.UI.Xaml.Controls.InkCanvas](https://docs.microsoft.com/uwp/api/Windows.UI.Xaml.Controls.InkCanvas) control.
+This control wraps an instance of the UWP [Windows.UI.Xaml.Controls.InkCanvas](https://docs.microsoft.com/uwp/api/Windows.UI.Xaml.Controls.InkCanvas) control.

 ## Known issues and limitations